Verbs

 Modifiers

 A modifier cannot act as a verb, it must be provided with the subject complement marker (lı).
-This is called a modifier complement.
-The subject is being described as being some modifier (in some state).
+This is called an adjective complement.
+The subject is being described as being some adjective (in some state).
 This has the effect of meaning "is [adjective]" in English.

 Verb Modifiers